willnorris/wordpress-opengraph/readme.txt

   }
   add_filter( 'opengraph_metadata', 'my_og_metadata' );

 Note that it is your responsibility to make sure that the XML namespace is registered for the prefix that you use.
 To see one method for doing this, see the `opengraph_add_namespace` function in the Open Graph plugin.

 == Changelog ==

+= version 1.2 (Feb 21, 2012) =
+ - switch to newer RDFa prefix syntax rather than XML namespaces (props pfefferle)

 = version 1.1 (Nov 7, 2011) =
  - fix function undefined error when theme doesn't support post thumbnails